-So many great artists have shared one very special love: the love of cats.
-Here you will find 7 modern artists who loved their felines and have taken photos with them:
+So many great artists have shared one very special love: the love for cats.
+Here you will find 6 modern artists who loved their felines and have taken photos with them.

-In the 1960s Dalíbought a pet ocelot called Babou, which accompanied him on a leash and a studded collar nearly everywhere he went – including, famously, a restaurant in Manhattan.
-When a fellow diner became alarmed, he calmly told her that Babou was a normal cat that he had “painted over in an op art design”.
+In the 1960s Salvador Dalí bought a pet ocelot called Babou, which accompanied him on a leash and a studded collar nearly everywhere he went – including, famously, a restaurant in Manhattan.
+When a fellow diner became alarmed, he calmly told her that Babou was a normal cat that he had “painted over in an op-art design.”

-The last decade of his life, Matisse suffered from cancer, and spent most of his time in bed or on a wheelchair.
+In the last decade of his life, Henri Matisse suffered from cancer and spent most of his time in bed or in a wheelchair.
 A number of cats kept him company.

-Klimt called his cat Katze (which stands in German for “The Cat”).
-Though the artist is not known for any artworks of cats, opting instead for female subjects, his love of his cat Katze is widely known.
+Gustav Klimt called his cat Katze (which stands for “a cat” in German).
+Though the artist is not known for any artworks of cats, opting instead for female subjects, his love of his Katze is widely known.

 Andy Warhol loved cats.
 In 1954, he published a book of hand-colored lithographs titled 25 Cats Name Sam and One Blue Pussy.
 According to Warhol’s nephew, who published his own book Uncle Andy’s Cats in 2009, Warhol’s collection of cats began when he feared his single cat named Hester would grow lonely.
 After bringing home another cat, named Sam, the cat family eventually reached 25 felines, each of whom Warhol gave the same name – Sam.

-Look with what a feeling Kandinsky is holding his cat, Vaske!
+Look at the positive feeling Wassily Kandinsky has when he is holding his cat, Vaske!

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.